MIM4 - Trust

 OASC MIM4: Personal Data Management

-MIM4 focuses on Personal Data Management in other words how to provide easy to use methods for citizens/users to control which data sets/attributes they want to share with solution, application, or service providers under transparent circumstances, enabling trust between the different parties.
+MIM4 focuses on Personal Data Management in other words how to provide easy to use methods for individuals to control which data sets/attributes they want to share with solution, application, or service providers under transparent circumstances, enabling trust between the different parties.

 There are many initiatives seeking to provide personal data management solutions, but these are primarily in the pilot or development phase, and this has led to a fragmented marketplace.